kinoxyz1/bigdata-learning-notes/note/Kubernetes/k8s-Secret.md

 $ kubectl exec -it mypod bash
 kubectl exec [POD] [COMMAND] is DEPRECATED and will be removed in a future version.
 Use kubectl exec [POD] -- [COMMAND] instead.

-root@mypod:/# ls /etc/fo
-fonts/ foo/

-root@mypod:/# ls /etc/fo
+root@mypod:/# ls /etc/foo
 fonts/ foo/

 root@mypod:/# ls /etc/foo/
 password  username